One country, one system: The week that China shredded its promise on Hong Kong

 Those denied entry included Kenneth Roth, executive director of Human Rights Watch, who flew to Hong Kong in January to launch the organization’s yearly report.

-“She seemed utterly clueless and didn’t know who I was,” said Roth of the immigration officer who handled his case.
+“She seemed utterly clueless and didn’t know who I was,” Roth said of the immigration officer who handled his case.
 “When finally the decision came and I asked her why I was being denied, she kept repeating it was for ‘immigration reasons.’ ”

-An immigration officer in Hong Kong said that decisions involving “sensitive” people seeking to enter the territory are not made by individual officers, who are usually empowered to grant or refuse permission, but rather a mandatory consensus decision.
+An immigration officer in Hong Kong said that decisions involving “sensitive” people seeking to enter the territory are not made by individual officers, who are usually empowered to grant or refuse permission, but rather are made as mandatory consensus decisions.
 He declined to say who issued the instructions.

 “Whoever [Roth] met at the counter, the decision would have been the same,” he said.

 Roth had visited Hong Kong in the past and as an American should have been allowed 90 days’ visa-free entry.
-Human Rights Watch was among the organizations Beijing said in December that it would penalize in retaliation for U.S. legislation that supported democratic aspirations in Hong Kong.
+Human Rights Watch was among the organizations Beijing said in December it would penalize in retaliation for U.S. legislation that supported democratic aspirations in Hong Kong.

-The Hong Kong government has said it cannot comment on individual cases or reveal the circumstances of their denial.
-In response to The Post, a spokesman for the government added that an “individual case does not have any bearing on the overall policy” of Hong Kong to “welcome and facilitate” visitors and said it rejected about 50,000 people last year.
+The Hong Kong government has said it cannot comment on individual cases or reveal the circumstances of denials.
+In response to The Post, a spokesman for the government added that an “individual case does not have any bearing on the overall policy” of Hong Kong to “welcome and facilitate” visitors, and that it rejected about 50,000 people last year.

 Redefining borders